 3. Tie loose straps and fasten waistband

-It’s important to tie all the loose straps together so that they don’t get stuck on the conveyor baggage belt, especially if you do not use a cover for your backpack (which we recommend).
+It’s important to tie all the loose straps together so that they don’t get stuck on the conveyor baggage belt.
 Some airlines require that you protect your backpack and even offer plastic covers for this purpose.

 4. Remove old tags